CleverTap Query Language

 "to": 20151025

-Session property filters enable you to query for User Profiles or User Events that exhibit certain kind of session information.
+Session property filters enable you to query for User Profiles or User Events that exhibit certain kinds of session information.
 The following session property filters are currently supported:

 All the parameters mentioned below are optional.
-CQL supports querying on any combinations of these parameters.
+CQL supports querying on any combination of these parameters.

 Example